 - Tattooed Crook: Courtesy of being played by Danny Trejo.
 Notably, Johnny states that 23 tattoos on his arm each represent the 23 women he raped.

-- The Ally Nobody Likes: Both the good guy and the main bad guy hate this man.
+- The Friend Nobody Likes: Both the good guy and the main bad guy hate this man.
 No one bats an eye when Poe cuffs him.

 Joe "Pinball" Parker

 - Affably Evil: Pinball is a pretty fun guy and doesn't seem overly malicious.Pinball: Armed robber, arsonist, dope fiend.
 I'm a hell of a Nice Guy.
 I just got caught.Poe: Aw, shucks.